AryamanReddi99/AryamanReddi99.github.io/content/authors/admin/_index.md

   - Ethics and Philosophy

 education:
-  - area: PhD Computer Science
+  - area: PhD in Computer Science
     institution: Technical University of Darmstadt, Germany
     date_start: 2022-08-01
     date_end: 2026-04-01
     summary: |
-      My focus is on developing sample-efficient algorithms for exploration, coordination, and communication in multi-agent reinforcement learning using insights from game theory.
+      My focus is on developing sample-efficient algorithms for exploration, coordination, and communication in multi-agent reinforcement learning using insights from applied mathematics and game theory.

-      I believe bridging the gap between practical deep learning and theoretical models of stochastic optimisation is essential for scaling RL in real-world MARL settings.
+      I believe bridging the gap between practical deep learning and theoretical models of stochastic optimisation is essential for scaling RL in real-world settings.

       I build algorithms which exhibit high performance in high-dimensional environments while providing mathematical insights using probability theory, linear algebra, calculus, & functional analysis.

-  - area: MEng & BA Information and Computer Engineering
+  - area: MEng & BA in Information and Computer Engineering
     institution: University of Cambridge, United Kingdom
     date_start: 2017-10-01
     date_end: 2021-06-01